 JPMorgan Chase & Co.
-(NYSE:JPM) has obviously reversed its stance on the attractiveness of shares in Plus500 Ltd (LON:PLUS), as the investment bank reported on June 1, 2015, that it held a 5.302% stake in the retail FX and CFD broker.
+(NYSE:JPM) has obviously reversed its stance on the attractiveness of shares in Plus500 Ltd (LON:PLUS), as the investment bank reported on June 1, 2015, that it held a 5.302% stake in the CFD broker.

 According to the filing with the London Stock Exchange, as of Monday the bank held a total of 6,091,218 ordinary shares in Plus500, which means that it boosted its stake in the broker via the purchase of 837,139 shares.